An Awesome Scotland Road Trip Part 2

 20210603 Road Trip to Scotland 114 1

-The location is beautiful, located right by the River Spean, which was about 20 metres from our pitch.
-Being so close to such a beautiful river, we took the opportunity to get in!
-We expected it to be a bit colder than it was, given there was still freezing cold water running from the mountains.
+The location is beautiful, right by the River Spean, about 20 metres from our pitch.
+Being so close to such a gorgeous river, we took the opportunity to get in!
+We expected it to be a bit colder than it was, given that there was still freezing-cold water running from the mountains.

 If you happen to stay here, we recommend a wander down to The Roy Bridge Hotel.
 It’s about ten minutes or so on foot from the campsite.
 You can grab a bite to eat or just a pint if that’s all you fancy.
 And if you like a stout, they do a lovely Scottish stout.
 Find out more about Bunroy Park and book online HERE.